 Tripartite political body of the European Commission

 The Advisory Committee on Safety and Health at Work (ACSH) is the central body of the European Commission for all issues relating to occupational safety and health.
-This is where any Community action and EU initiatives are discussed, information is exchanged and opin-ions are formed.
-‘Occupational Safety and Health’ is realised.
+This is where any community action and EU initiatives are discussed, information is exchanged and opinions are formed.
+The ACSH is a formative agent of occupational safety and health.

 The Advisory Committee is a tripartite organisation set up in 2003 by a Council Decision (2003/C 218/01).
-From a national and European point of view, it is of great importance for health and safety at work, because any kind of occupational safety and health activities and/or initiatives of the European Commission are discussed in the committee.
+From a national and European point of view, it is of great importance for safety and health at work, as any kind of occupational safety and health activities and/or initiatives of the European Commission are discussed in the committee.
 The tripartite appointment of government, worker and employer representatives provides a far-reaching overview on upcoming issues and problems.
 The recommendations of the Committee are developed by consensus and forwarded to the European Commission.
 The national members not only receive information from the Commission, but can also contribute topics, initiatives and experiences, establish and deepen contacts between the Member States and improve cooperation with the social partners.

 Participation in the processing of important political issues, in the area of EU legislation, in strategic issues, or in the organisation of programmes is therefore of benefit to all parties.
-The Federal Institute for Occupational Safety and Health is represented in the Governmental Interest Group as well as in individual working parties within the Committee.
+The Federal Institute for Occupational Safety and Health (BAuA) is represented in the Governmental Interest Group as well as in individual working parties within the Committee.

 The Advisory Committee consists of three full members per EU Member State.
-They are in detail a government representative, a trade union representative and a representative of the employers' organisations (currently 84 members).
+In detail, they comprise a government representative, a trade union representative and a representative of the employers' organisations (currently 84 members).
 Two substitute members are appointed for each full member.
 The representatives belong to their respective stakeholders: